toby1984/LittleFuzz/README.md

 ## LittleFuzz

 A tiny reflection-based fuzzer written in Java, perfect for unit-testing.
-Its purpose is to assign random values to member fields using with customizable value generation and field discovery strategies.
+Its purpose is to assign random values to member fields using customizable value generation and field discovery strategies.

 ### Requirements (using)